awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 # Monitoring Your Auto Scaling Groups and Instances Using Amazon CloudWatch<a name="as-instance-monitoring"></a>

-Amazon CloudWatch enables you to retrieve statistics as an ordered set of time\-series data, known as metrics\.
+*Metrics* are the fundamental concept in CloudWatch\.
+A metric represents a time\-ordered set of data points that are published to CloudWatch\.
+Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time\.
 You can use these metrics to verify that your system is performing as expected\.

-Amazon EC2 sends metrics to CloudWatch that describe your Auto Scaling instances\.
-These metrics are available for any EC2 instance, not just those in an Auto Scaling group \(see [Monitoring Your Instances Using CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\)\.
+Amazon EC2 Auto Scaling publishes data points to CloudWatch about your Auto Scaling groups\.
+The metrics are available at 1\-minute granularity\.
+This interval is not configurable\.

-Auto Scaling groups can send metrics to CloudWatch that describe the group itself\.
 You must enable these metrics\.
-These metrics are available at 1\-minute granularity\.
-This interval is not configurable\.
+The following sections guide you through enabling them\.

+Amazon EC2 publishes data points to CloudWatch that describe your Auto Scaling instances\.
 The interval for Amazon EC2 instance monitoring is configurable\.
-For more information, see [Configure Monitoring for Auto Scaling Instances](#enable-as-instance-metrics)\.
+The following sections provide instructions for configuring instance monitoring for your Auto Scaling instances\.

+**Note**
+Amazon EC2 monitoring is available for any EC2 instance, not just those in an Auto Scaling group\.
+For more information, see [Monitoring Your Instances Using CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [Auto Scaling Group Metrics](#as-group-metrics)